Sword Verse: Modernists

+Ahmadiyyah group

 A similar interpretation of the verse as limited to defensive warfare is also found in Ahmadiyya literature, notably in Muhammad Ali's 1936 The Religion of Islam.
 In The English Commentary of the Holy Quran, which is a collective commentary supervised by the fourth caliph of the Ahmadis, Mirza Tahir Ahmad, and reuniting views of their second caliph, Mirza Basheer-ud-Din Mahmood Ahmad, as well as well-known Ahmadi scholars like Mirza Bashir Ahmad, Maulvi Sher Ali and Malik Ghulam Farid, concerning 9:5 we can read:

 To wage war after the expiry of the four forbidden months did not apply to all idolaters without exception but was directed only against such avowed enemies of Islam as had themselves started hostilities against Islam and had broker their plighted word and plotted to expel de Holy Prophet from the city.
 The reason for this ultimate is given in the following few verses, viz.
 9:8-13.
 As for those idolaters who had not been guilty of faithlessness and treachery, they were to be protected (see 9:4, 7).
 It is highly regrettable, however, that, divorcing this commandment from its context, some critics have made this verse the basis for an attack against Islam, alleging that it inculcates the destruction of all non-Muslims.
 The Quran and history belie that baseless allegation.

+General ruling

 On the contrary, there have been more general interpretations of 9:5-6 by some early and classical eminent Sunni authorities.
 Such as Al Shafi’i, the 8th century Sunni Madhab founder of the Salaf who notably extended the scope of 9:5 beyond the Polytheists and to Disbelievers in general, and then synthesised the verses 9:5-6 to derive the verdict that it is essentially permissible to take the life of an Adult Disbelieving man on the condition he was not promised an Oath of Protection by a Muslim.